-This is the World’s first comprehensive freestanding agreement that entirely devotes itself to the welfare of a pet when the parties split up.
+This is the world’s first comprehensive freestanding agreement that entirely devotes itself to the welfare and custody of a pet when the parties split up.

 In order to understand the full nature of the Pet Nup, some background information is required.

-At the current time under British law, which includes England, Wales and Northern Ireland (Scotland has their own law relating to divorce etc.), animals or pets are treated as chattels.
-This means the legal status of a pet, whether it is a dog, cat, lama, tarantula, guinea pig etc. has the same status as a fridge/freezer.
-At present there is no concept of parties applying to the court for rights towards their pet for contact or residence in the same way as there is in relation to children.
+At the current time under British divorce law, which includes England, Wales and Northern Ireland (Scotland has their own law relating to divorce), animals or pets are treated as chattels.
+This means the legal status of a pet, whether it is a dog, cat, llama, tarantula or guinea pig, has the same status as a fridge/freezer.
+At present there is no concept of parties applying to the court for custody rights towards their pet for contact or residence in the same way as there is in relation to children.
 Whilst many might comment that that is correct, to those who have a pet at the heart of their family life this makes no discernible sense at all.
-To many the dog or cat etc. is part of the family and, accordingly, to be advised that they have no rights other than financial ones in respect of their beloved pet is hard indeed to understand.
+To many the dog or cat is part of the family and, accordingly, to be advised that they have no custody rights other than financial ones in respect of their beloved pet is hard indeed to understand.

-For some considerable time many of us have been pushing for a change in the law but to date, this has fallen on deaf ears.
-As statistics in the number of marital breakdowns have increased over the last few years, this has seen an increase in the number of pets being involved in matrimonial disputes and, unfortunately, the amount of animals abandoned as a consequence of relationship breakdown.
-Statistics put together by the Blue Cross organisation, which has twelve animal rehoming centres across England and Wales, showed that four pets a week are being brought into their homing centres as a direct consequence of a failed or broken relationship.
+For some considerable time, many of us have been pushing for a change in the law relating to pet custody in divorce, but this has fallen on deaf ears.
+As statistics in the number of marital breakdowns have increased over the last few years, this has seen an increase in the number of pets being involved in matrimonial disputes and, unfortunately, the number of animals abandoned as a consequence of relationship breakdown.
+Statistics put together by the Blue Cross organisation, which has twelve animal re-homing centres across England and Wales, showed that four pets a week are being brought into their homing centres as a direct consequence of a divorce or failed relationship.
 This amounted to over 1,000 during a five-year period.
 Given that other re-homing centres have experienced the same, action was clearly needed.

-For some time I have referred to the increase in numbers of those discussing an element of their cases concerning pets and the need for a Pet Nup.
+For some time, Vanessa Lloyd Platt has referred to the increase in numbers of those discussing an element of their cases concerning pets and the need for a Pet Nup.
 In collaboration with Blue Cross who were able to provide valuable and vital information about animal welfare, the Pet Nup was put together and has been available to be downloaded for free from their site from 26th September.
 Find the documents here.

 There are basically two documents available, one the Pet Nup, and the other which termed a Deed of Agreement is another such Deed but in a shorter form.
 These documents allow anyone to consider what will happen to their pet in the event of their relationship/friendship ending.
 The document has been deliberately drafted by Lloyd Platt & Co. in order to cater for the following:-